ingo/ingo.github.io/_recipes/authentic_greek_tzatziki.md

 ---
 author: The Wanderlust Kitchen
 category: Sides
-description: A recipe learned in Athens, this is the authentic tzatziki recipe you've been looking for!
+description: This traditional tzatziki recipe learned in Athens makes the definitive version of the creamy cucumber yogurt dip.
+The key is draining the yogurt to achieve an ultra-smooth, spreadable texture accented by fresh garlic, olive oil, vinegar and mint.
 image: authentic_greek_tzatziki.jpg
 nutrition:
 - 75 calories